Call Us Toll-Free 1-800-284-7437 - Weekdays 8AM - 5PM CST

 Which model should I choose for a dirt-based setup?

-Choose the ASFS 1100 IV Pier Support (Dirt) for soil-based installations—it uses a ground pan for secure, efficient stability with reduced anchors and ties.
+Choose the ASFS 1100 IV Pier Support (Dirt) for soil-based installations.
+It uses a ground pan and reduces the number of anchors and ties required.

 Which model is best for concrete footings?

-Choose the ASFS 1100 ICV Pier Support (Concrete) for stable, permanent setups on concrete—it removes the need for most anchors and additional ties while ensuring reliable foundation performance.
+Choose the ASFS 1100 ICV Pier Support (Concrete) for concrete footing installations.
+It removes the need for most anchors and additional ties in all three wind zones.

 CONTACT US